-The IBSP maintains a computer program (QADATA Application) for the retrieval, assessment, and storage of blind QC sample analytical results.
-Currently, the QADATA Application contains more than 300,000 blind-sample results for inorganic, nutrient, and physical-property measurements dating from October 1984 to present.
-New analytical data are added twice-weekly to the QADATA Application.
-The QADATA Application provides tools to assist the National Water Quality Laboratory in detecting and correcting problems in their analytical procedures in a timely fashion.
-In addition, the tools can aid the users of the NWQL’s data by estimating the extent that laboratory bias and variability contribute to the overall bias and variability in their environmental data.
-Information is provided in three ways: 1. quality control charts (see IBSP control charts link), 2. data-quality reports posted every other month (see IBSP qadata summaries link), and 3. raw data from the IBSP database.
+The IBSP maintains a database for the retrieval, assessment, and storage of blind QC sample analytical results.
+Currently, the database contains more than 335,000 blind-sample results for inorganic, nutrient, and physical-property measurements dating from October 1984 to present.
+New analytical data are added twice-weekly to the database.
+The IBSP web site, which draws directly from the database, provides tools to assist the National Water Quality Laboratory in detecting and correcting problems in their analytical procedures in a timely fashion.
+In addition, the tools can aid the users of the NWQL's data by estimating the extent that laboratory bias and variability contribute to the overall bias and variability in their environmental data.
+Information is provided in three ways: 1. a variety of quality-control charts (see "Charts" link), 2. data-quality assessment summaries posted every other month (see "Data-quality assessments" link [internal access only]), and 3. raw data from the IBSP database.
 Data retrievals can be customized to document the NWQL's analytical bias and variability relative to the time period, analytical procedures, and concentration ranges of individual water-quality projects or programs.
 (Contact Ted Struzeski at 303.236.1872 [email@example.com] for a customized data retrieval.)

 A "double-blind sample" is a QC sample submitted for analysis for which the identity of the sample as well as the concentration of the individual components within the sample is unknown to the analyst.
 Double-blind QC samples containing inorganic, nutrient, and physical property constituents at various concentrations are prepared and disguised as routine environmental samples.
 The QC samples used by the IBSP are very unique in that they are typically not synthetic reference materials; rather they are derived from snow-melt, surface-waters, or ground-water sources (Woodworth and Connor, 2003).
 These natural-matrix standard reference samples are used as-is (undiluted), or diluted with deionized water, or mixed in varying proportions with other standard reference samples in order to achieve a variety of concentrations within the range of concentrations that corresponds to those of typical environmental water samples.